masudcoder/laravel-9/README.md

 ## 2. DB Migration, Seeding
 - php artisan migrate:refresh --seed
-# (for one table migration it requires 3 changes in factories, migration, seeder).
+<br>(for one table migration it requires 3 changes in factories, migration, seeder).

 ## 3. Better to use Service Class to query/business logic, make controller skiny.
 - Product Service is created